 The authenticity of this work has kindly been confirmed by the artist.

-Born in China, but French by adoption, Zao Wou-Ki clearly has a complex identity.
-His signature, which gives his first name in Chinese characters and his last in a Western orthography, is a testimony to this complexity.
-It is emblematic of a stranded cultural identity which has been widely recognised as the key to his artistic direction.
-While his paintings are sometimes reminiscent of works by French Post-War artists such as Jean Fautrier and Henri Michaux, the voids and calligraphic build-up of oils on the canvas are evidence of his Chinese background.
-Zao Wou-Ki's abstract works have been inspired specifically by Chinese calligraphy and landscape painting and have set him apart from the other artists of his circle - Mitchell, Riopelle, Vieira da Silva and Soulages.
-He ingeniously introduces elements of traditional aesthetic into his work, aided by ancient Chinese traditions in his expression of substantive subjects through abstraction.
-Seeing his contemporary works alongside traditional Chinese scrolls one is immediately struck by the close aesthetic relationship between them.
-In 31.1.62, the artist has created a strange and stormy mindscape packed with gesture and action - like the brushstrokes, the title appears to record ethereality itself.
+A Frenchman, born in China, Zao Wou-Ki's identity is complex.
+While his paintings are sometimes reminiscent of the works of French Post-War artists such as Jean Fautrier and Henri Michaux, the voids and calligraphic build-up of oils on the canvas are evidence of his Chinese background.
+Zao Wou-Ki's abstract works have been inspired specifically by Chinese calligraphy and landscape painting.
+He ingeniously introduces elements of traditional aesthetic into his work and he is aided by the Chinese tradition in his expression of substantive subjects through abstraction.
+Seeing his contemporary works alongside old traditional Chinese scrolls one is immediately struck by the close aesthetic relationship between them.
+In 30-3-71, the mood, distance and haziness of the work take centre-stage over the subject of the painting.